 That happens because most of us don’t keep track of our income and expenses.
 The result can be disastrous: we won’t have enough money when we need it the most.

 Therefore, if you’re finding money management a hassle, continue reading.
-Because in this article, I will be providing a list of the 20 best money management apps for businesses and individuals.
+In this article, I will be providing a list of the 20 best money management apps for businesses and individuals.
 These money management apps will take away almost all the hassles of knowing how much money comes in and where it’s going.

-Let’s start by understanding exactly, what are money management apps.
+Let’s start by understanding exactly what are money management apps.
 That should help you get a clear idea about why you need them to handle your money.

 What are Money Management Apps (Budgeting Apps)?